brookcs3/lb/README.md

 # BPM Detector

 This project tracks beats from audio files.
 It uses the Web Audio API to analyze audio and detect tempo in real time.
 Development is handled with [Vite](https://vitejs.dev/).

 The user interface logic resides in `main.js`, which is loaded by `index.html`.

+This project uses **Node.js 20**.
+Ensure that version is installed for a consistent development and CI environment.

 ## Running the development server